 This activity was inspired by the “duplication exercise” in Mona Brookes’ classic, “Drawing with Children”.
-You can create your own version of a duplication exercise, or visit Teach Kids Art on Teachers Pay Teachers to download my 8 page pdf, featuring a more detailed explanation, lots of helpful tips, and hand-drawn designs that range from “easiest” to “most challenging”.
+You can create your own version of a duplication exercise, or visit Teach Kids Art on Teachers Pay Teachers to download my 12-page pdf, featuring a more detailed explanation, lots of helpful tips, and hand-drawn designs that span four levels of difficulty.

 Like anything worth learning, the skills of careful observation and eye-hand coordination improve with practice!
-In addition to the four practice pages included, you’ll also find an extra page of blank boxes which enables teachers to create more exercises at whatever level they want.
+In addition to the four practice pages included, you’ll also find an extra page of blank boxes that enable teachers to create more exercises at whatever level they want.
 Students also enjoy using this page to create their own designs to exchange with their friends!

 Echo Drawing is great as a stand-alone drawing lesson or as an activity for students to pull out when they finish other work.
-You can find my “Learning to Draw with Echo Drawing” pdf on Teachers Pay Teachers.
+You can find my “Intro to Echo Drawing” and my “More!
+Echo Drawing” resources on Teachers Pay Teachers.